 Q: What inspired you to tell your story?

 A: It wasn’t until I got older and reflected back that I realized I had a quite unusual childhood, being raised by an eccentric beekeeper grandfather, with my mother hidden away behind a closed door.
 When my grandfather became too frail to continue beekeeping, I felt an irrepressible urge to beekeep again, so I convinced my bosses at the SF Chronicle to let me put beehives on the company roof.
 When I held bees again, after 30 years, I felt the vibration of their wings zing through my body, and it was so familiar, so personal, that I wept.
-My co-workers thought I was insane, but I knew then that it would take me a whole book to explain to people how much these tiny creatures mean to me.
+My co-workers thought I was having a meltdown, but I knew then that it would take me a whole book to explain to people how much these tiny creatures mean to me.
 How they taught me how to be a better person.
 They were my guardians during a rough patch in my life.

 Q: What happened to your family?